Normal approximation of subgraph counts in the random-connection model: Appendix

 \section{Appendix}

-The following results are summarized from the ``main lemmas'' in Chapter~2 of \cite{saulis} and \cite{doring}, and are tailored to our RCM applications. \begin{lemma} Let $(X_\lambda)_{\lambda \geq 1}$ be a family of random variables with mean zero and unit variance for all $\lambda>0$.
+The following results are summarized from the ``main lemmas'' in Chapter~2 of \cite{saulis} and \cite{doring}, and are tailored for our applications to the random-connection model. \begin{lemma} Let $(X_\lambda)_{\lambda \geq 1}$ be a family of random variables with mean zero and unit variance for all $\lambda>0$.
 Suppose that for all $\lambda \geq 1$, all moments of the random variable $X_\lambda$ exist and that the cumulants of $X_\lambda$ satisfy

 where $\gamma\ge0$ is a constant not depending on $\lambda$, while $\Delta_\lambda\in(0,\infty)$ may depend on $\lambda$.
 Then, the following assertions hold. \begin{enumerate}[i)] \item (Kolmogorov bound, \cite[Corollary~2.1]{saulis} and \cite[Theorem~2.4]{doering}) One has